 To help European businesses reap the full benefits of digital technology, in April 2016 the Commission adopted a comprehensive strategy on Digitising European Industry, which included measures to encourage national initiatives on digitising industry to cooperate and learn from each other.
 To this end, the ‘European Platform of National Initiatives’ was launched at the Digital Day in Rome on 23 March 2017.

 Over the next three years, Horizon 2020 plans for an additional EUR 300 million for activities related to digital innovation hubs, which are essential to support local startups and innovation.
 A continued investment of close to EUR 3.2 billion in key technologies including nanoelectronics, photonics, robotics, 5G, high performance computing, big data, cloud computing, and artificial intelligence and their integration along the value chains with pilot lines, testbeds, is also planned.
 Of this investment, EUR 300 million has been specifically planned for the development of next generation of digital industrial platforms, in particular through new reference architecture models leading to smart factories and services.
 A key success factor to the digitalisation of EU industry is to mobilise a critical mass of investments through leveraging the total European R&I investment by further private and national public investments, notably through Public-Private Partnerships to increase its impact on all sectors of the economy.
-This brings the total European R&I to around €5.5 billion, which is further leveraged by private and national public investments, notably through Public-Private Partnerships to increase its impact on all sectors of the economy.
+This brings the total European R&I to around €5.5 billion, which will be further leveraged by private and national public investments, notably through Public-Private Partnerships to increase its impact on all sectors of the economy.

 The energy sector is undergoing a deep transformation.
 The proposals in the ‘"Clean Energy for All Europeans’" package proposals will consolidate existing provisions for free access by consumers to their consumption data.
 This can be used, amongst other things, to identify and address energy poverty or to improve the energy efficiency of the buildings.
 The proposed measures will also improve access to metering data, which is important to help consumers to benefit by optimising their consumption, and energy companies and service providers to tailor their offers to specific consumers.
 Furthermore, digital technologies are contributing to more efficient use of resources along the product lifecycle, which is at the centre of the EU Plan for the Circular Economy.
 Full incorporation of digital technologies (automation and robotisation) into production processes can improve product recycling and dismantling, as well as the development of automated high quality sorting and recovery systems.

-In transport, the shift towards cooperative, connected and automated mobility can reduce road accidents, pollution and congestion, and enhances traffic and capacity management and vehicle energy efficiency.
-It also strengthens the competitiveness of transport and digital industries and helps integrate different modes of transport into one mobility ecosystem tailored to the needs of its users, be it freight logistics or people, including those in need of special assistance.
+In transport, the shift towards cooperative, connected and automated mobility can reduce accidents, pollution and congestion, and enhances traffic and capacity management as well as energy efficiency.
+It also strengthens the competitiveness of transport and digital industries and helps integrate different modes of transport into one mobility system tailored to the needs of its users, be it freight logistics or people, including those in need of special assistance.
+In this context, standards ensuring interoperability across transport infrastructure, data, applications, services and networks are key.
 Through a Letter of Intent signed in March, 27 EU Member States, Switzerland and Norway have expressed their readiness to cooperate on cross-border trials on road safety, access to data, data quality and liability, connectivity and digital technologies.
-The Commission is working on a comprehensive package of measures on sustainable, fair and connected mobility planned for spring 2017.
+Clearly, the deployment of highly automated and connected vehicles is one of the major challenges for the EU automotive industry to stay competitive at international level.
+The Commission is also working on a comprehensive package of mobility measures planned in two sets later in 2017.